pavel-kirienko/o1heap/README.md

 Dedicate a memory arena for the heap, and pass a pointer to it along with its size to the initialization function `o1heapInit(..)`.
-In the case of concurrent environments, also pass pointers to the synchronization locking/unlocking functions -- they will be invoked by the library to facilitate atomic transactions.
-Alternatively, some applications (where possible) might benefit from using a separate heap per thread to avoid the synchronization overhead and reduce contention.

 Allocate and deallocate memory using `o1heapAllocate(..)` and `o1heapFree(..)`.
 Their semantics are compatible with `malloc(..)` and `free(..)` plus additional behavioral guarantees